cbdq-io/testinfra-bdd/README.md

 Feature: Example of Testinfra BDD
   Give an example of all the possible Given, When and Then steps.

+  Scenario: Start NTP Service
+    Given the host with URL "docker://sut" is ready within 10 seconds When the command is "service ntp start"
+    Then the command return code is 0

   Scenario: System Under Test
-    Given the host with URL "docker://sut" is ready within 10 seconds When the system property type is not "linux" skip tests When the command is "ntpq -np"
+    Given the host with URL "docker://sut" is ready within 10 seconds When the system property type is not "linux" skip tests And the command is "ntpq -np"
+    Then the command return code is 0
+    And the command stdout contains "remote"

   Scenario: Skip Tests if Host is Windoze
     Given the host with URL "docker://sut" is ready within 10 seconds